|Nutritional Guidelines (per serving)|

 Cooked on low, the condensation should add extra moisture to the dish, but if you cook the dish on high setting or if your slow cooker tends to cook quickly, check and add more chicken stock or water, as needed.

 The oregano and basil are added about halfway through the cooking to prevent bitterness.
 If the sauce is somewhat bitter, add a teaspoon or more of granulated or brown sugar, or to taste.
 Feel free to leave the wine out and use more water or stock.

 - 1 medium onion (thinly sliced)

-- 1 1/2 pounds skinless, boneless chicken breast halves (or boneless
+- 1 1/2 pounds skinless (boneless chicken breast halves or boneless chicken thighs)

 - 8 ounces mushrooms (sliced)